 It’s our favorite flavor of the season: Peppermint Bark!
 Since we’re always looking for new ways to enjoy this signature mint-chocolate treat, we asked our in-store culinary experts and catalog stylists for their best ideas and innovations.
-Here are some of the Peppermint Bark sweets they’ve whipped up for customers for the past 15 years — we can’t wait to try them all!
-Read on, then find even more peppermint inspiration on our Tumblr!
+Here are some of the Peppermint Bark sweets they’ve whipped up for customers for the past 16 years — we can’t wait to try them all!

 Peppermint Bark Brownies